 supporting handmade, local, sustainable companies so that the makers of this world may thrive

 we all live very different lives, and do our own part to take care of our environment. one of the basics that i work from are to encourage small businesses operating as consciously as they can to raise issues such as sweatshop labour, poverty, water usage, plastics and waste and create a counter revolution to end all of these things.

 choosing to shop from your local maker instead of a high street store has so many beneficial affects on them and the community around them. eating food grown in your home county instead of importing it in, really does make a difference.

-i have lived on and off the road for five years and i am sure that this is how i want to spend my life, as i believe that for me, it's the best and most sustainable way of living. i can use rainwater and fire to apply the dyes, solar to power my lighting and all important sound system. photo on the right here shows one of the many shops i've set up beside my van.
+i have lived on and off the road for six years and i am sure that this is how i want to spend my life, as i believe that for me, it's the best and most sustainable way of living. i can use rainwater and fire to apply the dyes, solar to power my lighting and all important sound system.

 a hemp revolution is starting and i'm proud to be part of it.